Medano Pass Road Quick Links

 Click View Park Map at left to see the official park map with zoom-in capability.
 This map shows the Medano Pass Primitive Road's route through the park and preserve.
 An area map of the Medano Pass Primitive Road showing regional towns and highways is also available.

 Roadside camping is permitted only at 21 numbered campsites in Great Sand Dunes National Preserve beginning 5.2 miles from where the road begins near Piñon Flats Campground.
 These sites are indicated with a brown post and camping symbol, and are numbered by approximate road mileage from the Park/Preserve boundary to Medano Pass.
 Numbers in parentheses are approximate road mileage from Medano Pass down to the Preserve/Park boundary.
 Roadside car camping is only permitted in designated sites in the national preserve.
+Vehicle access to these sites is only available late spring through fall, depending on snow, creek, and road conditions.

 These designated sites are free of charge and first-come, first-served.
 All 21 sites fill on summer holiday weekends, and often on other summer weekends.